 “It is the policy of this facility to have a fall prevention program to assure the safety of all residents in the facility, when possible.
 The program will include measures which determine the individual needs of each resident by assessing the risk of falls and implementation of appropriate interventions to provide that necessary supervision and assistive devices are utilized as necessary.”

 “Safety interventions will it be implemented for each resident identified at risk using a standard protocol.”

 “The admitting nurse and assigned CNA are responsible for initiating safety precautions at the time of the admission.
 All assigned nursing personnel are responsible for ensuring ongoing precautions are put in place and consistently maintained.”

 “Residents will be observed approximately every two hours to ensure the resident is safely positioned in the bed or chair and provided care as assigned [by] the plan of care.”

 If your loved one has suffered an injury or died prematurely while a resident at Aperion Care International, call Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Cook County victims who were mistreated while living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims who were mistreated while living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Allow our reputable attorneys to handle every aspect of your compensation claim against individuals or entities that caused harm to your loved one.
 Our years of experience in handling nursing home abuse recompense claims can ensure a successful resolution of your case.
 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
 This agreement postpones the need to to pay for legal services until after your case is successfully resolved through a jury trial award or negotiated out of court settlement.